-The three astronauts made a lucrative deal with a German stamp dealer by the name of Herman Sieger, who asked them to take 100 stamped envelopes (called ‘covers’ by collectors) to the Moon.
+The three astronauts made a deal with a German stamp dealer by the name of Herman Sieger.
+Sieger asked them to take 100 stamped envelopes (called ‘covers’ by collectors) to the Moon.

-The envelopes, which were not disclosed to NASA, were date-stamped in the postal service both on the day the Apollo launched and the day it returned.
-And they were on the Falcon when it landed on the Moon.
+The envelopes were not disclosed to NASA.
+They were date-stamped in the postal service both on the day the Apollo launched and the day it returned.
+And they were aboard the Falcon when it landed on the Moon.

-Each of the astronauts made 7,500 dollars with the deal.
-And they were so inspired by Sieger’s idea, that they took 300 extra envelopes on the voyage, 100 a head, to sell them themselves.
+Each of the astronauts made 7,000 dollars with the deal.
+And they were so inspired by Sieger’s idea, that they took 300 extra envelopes on the voyage, 100 a head.
+They would sell them themselves.

-Apparently, the dealer had promised Scott, Irwin, and Worden that he would not sell the covers until the Apollo program had shut down -which would take years.
-In turn, he sold them within months for 150,000 dollars.
+Apparently, the dealer had promised Scott, Irwin, and Worden that he would not sell the covers yet.
+He would wait until the Apollo program had shut down -which would take years.
+But he sold them within months for 150,000 dollars.

 Word got to the press, and NASA was not happy.
-The astronauts were called to explain themselves in the Senate while NASA reprimanded them for “poor judgement” and took them off the Apollo 17 mission, for which they were the backup crew.
+The astronauts were called to explain themselves in the Senate.
+On its side, NASA reprimanded them for “poor judgment” and took them off the Apollo 17 mission, for which they were the backup crew.